Program overview

 Graduates of the Electrical Engineering Technology program can pursue a variety of career paths in Canada, including:

-• Electrical Designer: Work with utilities, consultants, or manufacturers to design electrical systems.
+• Electrical Designer: Work with utility companies or consultants to design electrical systems.

 • System Integrator: Focus on automation and integration of various systems in industrial settings.

-• Field Service Technician: Provide on-site support and maintenance for electrical equipment.
+• Field Service Technician: Provide on-site support and maintenance for electrical systems and equipment.

-These roles highlight the diverse opportunities available to graduates, allowing them to make significant contributions to the field of electrical engineering.
+These roles highlight the diverse opportunities available to graduates, allowing them to contribute significantly to the electricity sector and beyond.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.